-Digital threads seek to create homogeneity and simple universal access to data.
-They follow a single set of related data as it weaves in and out of business processes and functions to create continuity and accessibility.
+Digital threads seek to create simple universal access to data.
+They follow a single set of related data as it weaves in and out of business processes and functions to enable continuity and accessibility.

 Similar threads are emerging for entire operational environments and processes – and even worker tasks and workflows – due to the prevalence of digitization across the value chain driven by technologies like IIoT, AR, MES, and others.